kellyghui/koskella_lab_notebook/Protocols/README.md

 2. Pour bleach (~ 1:9 ratio)
 3. Let it sit for around 30 minutes
 4. Pour out in fume hood
 5. Wash the original container with hot water, spray with ethanol

+## Overnight Culture

+### Materials
+1. 2 erlenmeyer flasks
+2. KB broth
+3. Inoculation loop
+4. Foil
+5. Ice bucket + ice

+### Procedure
+1. Pour some KB in both flasks (don't go past half way)
+2. Leave one flask as negative control
+3. Take out old glycerol stock / whatever medium
+4. If glycerol stock, put on ice before taking to BSC
+5. Use inoculation loop, scoop a little stock, drop in KB
+6. Tape down in incubator, put on shake, foil in top

 ## Making Glycerol Stocks

+### Materials
+1. Cryo tube

 1. Make the 50% glycerol solution by diluting 100% glycerol in dH20
-2. Add 500 μL of the overnight culture to 500 μL of 50% glycerol in a 2 mL screw top (or however much i forgot)
+2. Add 500 μL of the overnight culture to 500 μL of 50% glycerol in a cryo tube
+3. Vortex it
+4. Pop in -80

 ## Phage Amplification